 My guess is yours won't last that long though because they are quite irresistible.

-These crackers stay crispy in a Tupperware for weeks.
+These crackers stay crispy in an airtight container for weeks.

 If you store them in the fridge and they do become limp, simply reheat them in the oven for 5-7 minutes.
 Once they cool, they will be crisp again.